 85A.

-A person who attends any trial or Expenses of persons inquiry under this Act to give evidence may attending any be paid out of the Consolidated Fund the trial or inquiry expenses of attending the trial or inquiry at under this Act such rates and subject to such conditions as to give evidence. are from time to time prescribed for witnesses [§69,40 of under Chapter XIX of the Code of Criminal Procedure Act. [§27,9of
+A person who attends any trial or inquiry under this Act to give evidence may be paid out of the Consolidated Fund the expenses of attending the trial or inquiry at such rates and subject to such conditions as are from time to time prescribed for witnesses under Chapter XIX of the Code of Criminal Procedure Act, No. 15 of 1979.